 Several smaller conflicts tested the alliances established by the great European powers and set the stage for the great conflict that would erupt in 1914.
+(This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 These are some of the smaller conflicts that rocked the world during the new century.